sliao-mi-luku/Continuous-Robotic-Arm-Control/README.md

 #### 3. Run `Box 2` to set hyperparameters
 For details of the hyperparameters, please refer to `Report.md`
 #### 4. Run `Box 3` to start training
-A figure of noise process simulation will be displayed first, which can be used for tuning the hypermeters of the noise process.\
+A figure of noise simulation will be displayed first, which can be used for tuning the hypermeters of the noise process.\
 After training, the weights of the actor and critic will be saved with the file names `checkpoint_actor.pth` and `checkpoint_critic.pth`
 #### 5. (Optional) Run `Box 4` to load the saved weights into the agent and watch the performance
-#### 6. Before closing, simply use the command `env.close()` to close the environment!
+#### 6. Before closing, simply use the command `env.close()` to close the environment